 Commitments by Akwa Ibom State Government

-3. To streamline and align expenditure to the focus areas of government from the 2025 appropriation act.
+2. To streamline and align expenditure to the focus areas of government from the 2025 appropriation act.
 This will eliminate inefficiencies and wasteful spending associated with public service.
-This will involve mainstreaming the realities of the energy transition into its operations, highlighting the economic implications of the energy transition.
+This will also involve mainstreaming the realities of the energy transition into its operations, highlighting the economic implications of the energy transition.
 Will nudge Ministries, Departments and Agencies (MDAs) to align their focus and operations to achieving fiscal resilience.

 Resolutions